sbstn-gbl/lfbd-21-22/README.md

 ### Makefile targets

-The [Makefile](./Makefile) included in this repository is purely for convenience (setting up the virtual environment, .
-It should work on systems running Linux and Mac OS X.
+The [Makefile](./Makefile) included in this repository is purely for convenience (e.g., setting up the virtual environment, launching a notebook server).
+It should work on Linux and Mac OS X systems.

 ```
 $ make help